MBowey/Assignment_19_Multi_Blockchain_Wallet/README.md

     * `ETH = eth`
     * `BTCTEST = btc-test`

-## Step 3 - Create Python Scripts
+## Step 3 - Generate New Mnemonic

 * Generate a new 12 word mnemonic using `hd-wallet-derive` or by using this https://iancoleman.io/bip39/.

-* Set this mnemonic as an environment variable by storing it in a `.env` file and importing it into your `wallet.py`.
+* Set this mnemonic as an environment variable by storing it in a `.env` file and importing it into your `wallet.ipynb` notebook.

 ## Step 4 - Derive Wallets Function
 Create a function called `derive_wallets`.
-See jupyter lab script.
+See `wallet.ipyn`.

 ## Step 5 - Account Object Function
 Create a function called `priv_key_to_account` that converts privkey strings to account objects.
-See jupyter lab script.
+See `wallet.ipyn`.

 ## Step 6 - Unsigned Transaction Function
 Create a function called `create_tx` that creates an unsigned transaction appropriate metadata.
-See jupyter lab script.
+See `wallet.ipyn`.

 ## Step 7 - Send & Sign Transaction Function
 Create a function called `send_tx` that calls `create_tx`, signs and sends the transaction.
-See jupyter lab script.
+See `wallet.ipyn`.

 ## BTC Transaction